 However, a 2018 study published in the Proceedings of the National Academy of Sciences (PNAS) found that passengers sitting in the row directly in front of and behind an ill person had an 80 percent or greater probability of becoming sick External Site.

 9 tips to stay healthy during your next trip

-Follow these tips for air travel, sight-seeing, and staying well on your trip:
+Follow these tips for flying, sight-seeing, and staying well on your trip: